top of page

 Source: Quilly

-From their vibrant “octothorpe” logo symbol to their good-hearted tone, Slack’s visual language is just as perceivable as their knock-brush notification sound.
+From its vibrant “octothorpe” logo symbol to its good-hearted tone, Slack’s visual language is just as perceivable as its knock-brush notification sound.
 The messaging app that strives to streamline communication between individuals and teams is based on brand values like empathy, craftsmanship and playfulness.

 These ideas are evident even in the tone and layout of their branding guidelines.
 The thoughtful and composed manual is peppered with communicative visuals that all reiterate exactly who Slack is, both internally and externally.